Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

-2. Immediately after you take your hamburger buns from the oven, remove them from the baking sheet and place on a wire rack to cool.
-If they remain on the baking sheet the bottoms will steam and become soggy.
+2. Immediately after you take your hamburger buns from the oven, remove them from the baking sheet and place them on a wire rack to cool.
+If they remain on the baking sheet, the bottoms will steam and become soggy.
 Setting the finished buns on an elevated cooling rack allows for air circulation and ensures that the crust will remain "crusty."

 © 2019 Linda Lum